Graduate Programs and Courses

 Introduction

-The Doctor of Psychology (PsyD) is a doctoral program in clinical psychology which is comprised of 26 required courses, a minimum of 750 hours of practica experience, and a fulltime, 12-month predoctoral internship.
+The Doctor of Psychology (PsyD) is a doctoral program in clinical psychology which is comprised of 18 required classroom courses, 3 colloquium courses, a minimum of 750 hours of practical experience across four practicum courses, a dissertation across four courses, and a fulltime, 12-month predoctoral internship considered one course.
 The program is designed to prepare students to practice as clinical psychologists.

 Overview